 Six years later, on December 19, 1843, Dickens published a more fully realized story of Mr. Grub, with the name changed to Ebenezer Scrooge, and the world changed.

-A Christmas Carol or to use the full title, A Christmas Carol in Prose, Being a Ghost-Story of Christmas, was a huge success, with the first edition selling out before Christmas that year.
-Christmas ghost stories of course became immensely popular, and Dickens tried to capitalize on its success on a number of occasions with other ghost stories set at Christmas.
+A Christmas Carol, or to use the full title, A Christmas Carol in Prose, Being a Ghost-Story of Christmas, was a huge success, with the first edition selling out before Christmas that year.
+Christmas ghost stories became immensely popular, and Dickens tried to capitalize on its success on a number of occasions with other ghost stories set at Christmas.